top of page

 You will experience the affinity that early Maori had with the forest and the deep spiritual respect they hold for the giants still growing there.
 Learn of the rich birdlife and other fauna that inhabits the forest and witness the transitions of life and the day turning into the night.
 Your Maori guides will relate stories and legends of the forest, of its gods and other spiritual inhabitants.
 They will greet the giant trees with spine-tingling waiata (sacred chants).
 You will learn how Maori used plants for medicinal purposes.

-Instead of taking the Footprints Waipoua Twilight Group Tour, a private tour offers an alternative day time Maori experience
+Instead of taking the Footprints Waipoua Twilight Group Encounter, a private tour offers an alternative day time Maori experience

 with guests being collected from the lodge after breakfast and returning around lunchtime.

-Another option is to enjoy The Twilight Tour with your own Private Guide.
+Another option is to enjoy The Twilight Encounter with your own Private Guide.

 Tane Mahuta and Te Matua Ngahere.